hackingmaterials/automatminer/docs/source/index.rst

   `AMSET on Github <https://github.com/hackingmaterials/amset>`_ and submitting a pull request.

-The list of contributors to AMSET can be found :doc:`here </contributors>`.
+The list of contributors to AMSET can be found .
-Read more about contributing code to AMSET :doc:`here </contributing>`.
+Read more about contributing code to AMSET .

 API documentation
 ------------------